anandi42/RepData_PeerAssessment1/PA1_template.md

 First, we need to load and read in the data.
 We can see that the data consists of three variables, "steps", "date", and "interval".

 * Steps: Number of steps taking in a 5-minute interval (missing values are coded as NA)
-* date: The date on which the measurement was taken in YYYY-MM-DD format
+* date: The date on which the measurement was taken in YYYY-MM-DD format.
++The data come from a two-month period of data.
-* interval: Identifier for the 5-minute interval in which measurement was taken
+* interval: Identifier for the 5-minute interval in which measurement was taken.
++This interval is given as a numeric value from 0 to 2355, representing five-minute segments (i.e 830=8:30 AM, while 2200=10 PM).

-In addition, we will do a few pre-processing steps -- which will create dataframes that summarize the daily steps by date, and also by interval (time of day).
+The pre-processing steps will create dataframes that summarize the daily steps by date, and also by interval, in a subset of the original data that has NAs removed.

 ```r